ALucek/deep-competitive-analyst/example_output/README.md

 # Example Output

-This folder contains an example output from the Deep Competitive Analyst as of 09/26/2025
+This folder contains an example output from the Deep Competitive Analyst as of 09/26/2025.

+This will be updated as improvements to the system are made, reflected in the date above.

 The following query was ran: